larrybotha/rust-by-example/15-scoping-rules/README.md

   *a += a; // => a == 2
   ```

+### Lifetimes

+- a variable's lifetime begins when it is created, and ends when it is destroyed
+- the borrow checker uses lifetimes to determine the validity of borrows /
+  references
+- a borrow is declared using `&` - it is valid under the condition that it is
+  destroyed before the value it is borrowing is destroyed - i.e. the borrow
+  checker will not allow for us to create a borrow that may outlive the value
+  it is borrowing

+#### Explicit annotation

+-

 ## Additional notes

 - [valgrind](https://valgrind.org/) is useful for profiling memory leaks on Linux